ohmage/mobility-data-commons/README.md

 The data can be found in the [data directory](https://github.com/ohmage/mobility-data-commons/tree/master/data) of this repo.
 Each directory represents one user's data.
 The data has been cleaned and is valid CSV and JSON, but irregularities may exist.
 Each directory contains gzipped tar archives that contain chunks of data for one to six month periods.
-Very gappy three month chunks have been removed.
+Very gappy time periods have been removed.
 Each archive is roughly 50 MB or less.

 If you have questions, feel free to put in an issue.
 Otherwise, clone this repo and analyze away!